paulroho/TicTacToe-MistakeProof/readme.md

     * Implement a two player game.
     * Determine who is the winner.

-* The API alloes to:
+* The API allows to:
     * I can start a new game
     * I should be able to call various functions on a game board that is in any state of play, e.g. `IsPositionOccupied` or `HasEnded`.
     * I can make a move.